liatrio/sinatra-MVP/README.md

 This repository contains the sample code for a basic sinatra MVP app.
 It's purpose is to show the basic structure and requirements for an MVP.
 It leverages [sinatra](http://www.sinatrarb.com), a lightweight DSL for making ruby web apps.

-to run this app simply clone the repo, run bundle install, and run `rackup -o 0.0.0.0`.
+to run this app simply clone the repo, run `bundle install`, and run `rackup -o 0.0.0.0`.
 You can reach the app by navigating to [http://localhost:9292](http://localhost:9292) in your browser.

 The included files are as follows: